punassuming/obsidian-ranger/README.md

 1. Open Obsidian Settings
 2. Navigate to Community Plugins and disable Safe Mode
-3. Click Browse and search for "Ranger File Manager"
+3. Click Browse and search for "File Nav - Ranger for Obsidian"
 4. Click Install, then Enable

 ### Manual Installation

 1. Download the latest release from [GitHub Releases](https://github.com/punassuming/obsidian-ranger/releases)
-2. Extract files to your vault's `.obsidian/plugins/ranger-file-manager/` directory
+2. Extract files to your vault's `.obsidian/plugins/file-nav-ranger/` directory
 3. Reload Obsidian
 4. Enable the plugin in Settings → Community Plugins

 ## Usage

-### Opening Ranger File Manager
+### Opening File Nav - Ranger for Obsidian

-- Press `-` (hyphen) to open Ranger File Manager in the current pane
+- Press `-` (hyphen) to open File Nav - Ranger for Obsidian in the current pane
-- Or use Command Palette: "Open Ranger File Manager"
+- Or use Command Palette: "Open File Nav - Ranger for Obsidian"

 ### Keyboard Shortcuts